CJinny/PCircos/README.md

 # PCircos
 PCircos is a python package based on plotly which helps generating Circos plot.

-## Click [here](https://colab.research.google.com/drive/1GIkZojmWbMou3wGjoSZ57YZvXtZJnY3G) for a tutorial
+## Click [here](https://colab.research.google.com/drive/1GIkZojmWbMou3wGjoSZ57YZvXtZJnY3G) for a tutorial on google colab
+## Click [here](https://dash-circos-app.herokuapp.com/) for a live web app on heroku

 ## Dependencies